ryogrid/algia-web/README.md

   - algia is simple Nostr client which can run on CLI environmet
   - At a point of view, algia-web is a kind of wrapper client of the client running on the machine (=algia)
 - Your web browser only renders contents received from the server
+  - **Almost all of clients handle message received from relay server by myself.
+But the job consumes not small amount of computation and network resources**
+  - **Above job is ofen not acceptable for user of mobile devices out of doors**
 - This architecture can save communiaction amount and buttery consumption of your smartphone and other mobile devices you use Nostr with Web browser at
 - does not offers rich UI/UX and support many features as Nostr client
 - is developed in assumption that it is not used as main client and is used when you do not have power supply or connect to The internet via mobile network which has restriction of total communication amount